bobllor/TEKLabeler/docs/04settings.md

 If the arrow button is clicked, there will be a modal popup that asks for confirmation to prevent accidental resets, as shown below.

-As a warning, <u>this resets the current values</u> to its default values.
+As a warning, **this resets the current values** to its default values.